Mehdi Bazargan

 Mehdi Bazargan (مهدی بازرگان; 1 September 1907 – 20 January 1995) was an Iranian scholar, academic, long-time pro-democracy activist and head of Iran's interim government.

 One of the leading figures of Iranian Revolution of 1979, he was appointed prime minister in February 1979 by Ayatollah Khomeini, making him Iran's first prime minister after the revolution.
-He resigned his position in November of the same year, in protest at the US Embassy takeover and as an acknowledgement of his government's failure in preventing it.
+He resigned his position in November of the same year, in protest at the takeover of the U.S. Embassy in Iran and as an acknowledgement of his government's failure in preventing it.

 He was the head of the first engineering department of University of Tehran.

 Early life and education

 Bazargan was born into an Azerbaijani family in Tehran on 1 September 1907.
 His father, Hajj Abbasqoli Tabrizi (died 1954) was a self-made merchant and a religious activist in bazaar guilds.

 Bazargan went to France to receive university education through an Iranian government scholarship during the reign of Reza Shah.
 He attended Lycée Georges Clemenceau in Nantes and was a classmate of Abdollah Riazi.
 Bazargan then studied thermodynamics and engineering at the École Centrale des Arts et Manufactures (École Centrale Paris).

 Following his return to Iran, Bazargan was called up for conscription, and served from 1935 to 1937.
 According to Houchang Chehabi, Bazargan was firstly tasked with shifting pebbles in a barracks but was then moved to translate technical articles from French.